EasyCorp/EasyAdminBundle/doc/book/edit-new-configuration.rst

 Form Sections
 .............

-This design element helps you divide a long form into different sections defined by a title and, optionally, an icon, a help message and a custom CSS class:
+This design element helps you divide a long form into different sections using a subtle divider line.
+They are defined with elements of type ``section``:

 .. code-block:: yaml